-1. Pre-Lodgement Meeting
+1. Pre-Lodgement Meeting Have you most with

-Have you met with a council Resource to lodgement?
-Yes No Consent representative to discuss this application prior
+to lodgement?
+Yes No e Consent representative to discuss this application prior

-2. Type of Consent being applied fo
+2. Type of Consent being applied for

-(more than one circle can be ticked):

-O Land Use O Discharge

-Fast Track Land Use Change of Consent Notice (s.221(3))

-Subdivision Extension of time (s.125)
+(more than one circle can be ticked): Land Use Fast Track Land Use Subdivision Consent under National Environm (e.g. Assessing and Managing Contain Other (please specify) The fast track is for simple land use cons O Discharge O Change of Consent Notice (s.221(3)) Extension of time (s.125)

-Consent under National Environment (e.g. Assessing and Managing Conta nental Standard aminants in Soil)

-Other (please specify)

-3. Would you like to opt out of the sents and is restricted to consents with a controlled activity statues.
-Fast Track Process?
+3. Would you like to opt out of the F ast Track Process?

 Yes No

 4. Consultation

-Have you consulted with lwi/Hapū?
+lave you consulted with lwi/Hapū?
 Yes No

-If yes, which groups have you consulted with?
+yes, which groups have ou consulted with?

-Who else have you consulted with?
+ho else have you ensulted with?

-For any questions or information regarding g iwi/hapū consultation, please contact Te Hono at Far North Distric
+vi/hapū consultation, please contact Te Hono at Far North District